davis/merlin-python/README.md

 http://www.blackbird.am/docs will be updated with additional examples.

 ## Binaries

-Merlin comes with two executables to make it easy to fire one-offs from the commandline: mcrud.py and a wrapper, murl.py
+Merlin comes with two executables to make it easy to fire one-offs from the commandline:
+- mcrud.py
+- murl.py

 ### mcrud.py

 mcrud.py allows a user to run four basic operations: add, read, update, and delete.

     # Reading example